 In the heat of the moment, it is easy to confuse the signs of a panic attack with those of a heart attack, particularly since the physical symptoms can be extremely severe.
 If you are experiencing symptoms, it is wise to call 999 since sometimes a medical diagnosis is the only way to get clarity quickly and you certainly don’t want to take any chances.

-If your symptoms include:
+Take note if your symptoms include:

 - severe chest pain or pressure